ngenovictor/andela_bootcamp/README.md

 DAY ONE:
 - Has loan calculator code and its test
 DAY TWO:
-- Has prime number generator code and its tests
+- Has prime_number_generator code
+- Has prime_number_generator tests:
+	- test if function is there